things to do in Antigua Guatemala

 Fascinating Things to do in Antigua Guatemala

 Antigua Guatemala has many informative tours.
 I’ve already mentioned several in other parts of this post, like visiting the historic ruins of Convento Las Capuchinas, or doing a chocolate workshop while learning about cacao among the ancient Maya.
-But I also love visiting art museums featuring Central American artists or learning about the processes involved in bringing the world a great cup of highland coffee.

 14. Learn, eat, and explore during the Macadamia Farm Tour